Sadaharu Oh

 In addition to the world career home run record, Oh set many other NPB batting records, including runs batted in (RBI) (2,170), slugging percentage (.634), bases on balls (2,390), and on-base plus slugging percentage (OPS) (1.080).
 In 1977, Oh became the first recipient of the People's Honour Award, and he became the second baseball player to receive the Order of Culture in 2025.
 He was inducted into the Japanese Baseball Hall of Fame in 1994.

 After retiring as a player, Oh served as the Giants' manager from 1984 to 1988.
 He also managed the Fukuoka Daiei/Fukuoka SoftBank Hawks from 1995 to 2008.
 He was the manager of the Japanese national team in the inaugural World Baseball Classic, which defeated Cuba for the championship.
 He is currently the chairman of the Hawks.

 Early life

 Oh was born in Sumida, Tokyo, as the fifth of six children (four daughters and two sons) of a Japanese mother Tomi Oh 王登美 (née Tozumi 當住) and a Chinese father Shifuku Oh (王仕福 Wáng Shìfú from Qingtian County, Zhejiang.
 His older twin sister died when they were 15 months old, and his younger sister died shortly after she was born, He was eventually raised as the youngest of four remaining children.
-Although born in Japan, Oh is a citizen of the Republic of China (ROC), as his father had left for Japan when the Republic still governed mainland China and chose to retain his R.O.C.
-(Taiwanese) citizenship.
+Although born in Japan, Oh is a citizen of the Republic of China (ROC), as his father had left for Japan when the Republic still governed mainland China and chose to retain his ROC (i.e. Taiwanese) citizenship.